feather-wallet/feather/MAINTENANCE.md

 Feather should first and foremost be a good __wallet__.
 Improving features that are closer to this end should have priority.

-### 7. Packaging
+### 7. Platform Support

 - Add support for more architectures and operating systems
 - Drop support for End-of-Life distributions

-Goals:

-- Debian and Guix packages
-- Create a document with guidelines for packagers
+- Add support for new hardware wallets

 See: https://docs.featherwallet.org/guides/supported-operating-systems